rathinadev/Sih-project/README.md

 - **Endpoint:** `/send-otp` (POST)
   **Functionality:**
   - Generates a 6-digit OTP.
-  - Stores OTP with a 5-minute expiration.
+  - Stores the OTP with a 5-minute expiration.
-  - Simulates OTP delivery (e.g., via SMS integration in production).
+  - Simulates OTP delivery (production systems should integrate an SMS/email service).

 - **Endpoint:** `/verify-otp` (POST)
   **Functionality:**
-  - Validates the provided OTP against the stored value.
+  - Validates the provided OTP.
-  - If valid, marks the session as verified, assigns a unique user ID, and assigns an AES key.
+  - On success, marks the session as verified, assigns a unique user ID, and assigns an AES key.
+  - Clears the OTP after successful verification.

 ### Key Management with Redis

 - **Redis Databases:**
-  - **DB 1:** For storing AES keys.
+  - **DB 1:** AES keys
-  - **DB 2:** For RSA key storage.
+  - **DB 2:** RSA keys
-  - **DB 3:** For model metadata (including model paths).
+  - **DB 3:** Model metadata (paths)
-  - **DB 5:** For user assignments (mapping user IDs to keys).
+  - **DB 5:** User assignments (mapping user IDs to keys)

 - **AES Key Assignment:**
-  - A random AES key is selected and associated with the user’s session.
+  - A random AES key is selected from Redis and assigned to the verified user session.
-  - The key is later encrypted with the client’s RSA public key upon request.

 ### Model Signing and Retrieval

 - **Endpoint:** `/get-model` (GET, Protected)
   **Functionality:**
   - Retrieves the model path from Redis.
-  - Opens and reads the encrypted model file.
+  - Reads the encrypted model file.
+  - Calculates its SHA-256 hash.
-  - Provides the file as a download after calculating its SHA-256 hash.
+  - Provides the model file as a download.

 - **Digital Signature:**
   - **Function:** `sign_model(model_path)`
     - Reads the model data.
     - Creates a SHA-256 hash.
-    - Signs the hash with a randomly selected RSA private key.
+    - Signs the hash with an RSA private key.
-    - Returns the Base64-encoded signature and public key PEM.
+    - Returns a Base64-encoded signature and public key PEM.

 ### Image and AES Key Delivery